inscopix/ideas-toolbox-caiman/README.md

 This toolbox is designed to run as a Docker image, which can be run on the IDEAS platform.
 This toolbox consists of the following tools:

 - `CaImAn Cell Extraction Workflow`: The CaImAn cell identification workflow performs motion correction using the NoRMCorre algorithm, cell identification using the CNMF/CNMF-E algorithm, and automated component evaluation.
-- `NoRMCorre`: NoRMCorre (Non-Rigid Motion Correction) is a motion correction algorithm that can be used to perform rigid or piecewise rigid motion correction based on template matching.
+- `CaImAn NoRMCorre`: NoRMCorre (Non-Rigid Motion Correction) is a motion correction algorithm that can be used to perform rigid or piecewise rigid motion correction based on template matching.
+- `CaImAn Source Extraction`: Extract spatial footprints and temporal activity of cells using the CaImAn CNMF/CNMF-E algorithm.
+- `CaImAn Spike Extraction`: Infer and extract the neural activity underlying fluorescence traces using a constrained deconvolution approach.

 ## How to Get Help
 - [IDEAS documentation](https://inscopix.github.io/ideas-docs/tools/caiman/caiman_isx_academic__caiman_workflow/caiman_isx_academic__caiman_workflow.html) contains detailed information on how to use the toolbox within the IDEAS platform, the parameters that can be used, and the expected output.